 With the CloudBackend platform, subscription, data policies and resource budget allocation can be managed via a web-based dashboard.
 All of the data is owned by a user, who can grant other users and groups tailored access rights to its data.
 Geofencing data policies can both allow and prevent duplication of data to and from different geographical regions.
 Budgets, as well, can be allocated for different geographies and types of data.

 The data in an edge node can quickly and automatically be replicated to other nodes across both geographies and cloud providers.
 This data roams with the user, becoming both mobile and local.
 As a traveling user leaves a geography, the local copy is removed once the service discovers it is no longer needed there.
 Furthermore, while traditional data management systems would have to replicate large chunks of data to high cost, CloudBackend copies only the objects requested.
 This reduces the resources needed, reduces cost, and increases speed.

 With data distribution managed by a No-Code Edge dbPaaS, the next step after serverless infrastructure for data, orchestration of edge nodes in every corner of the world can be avoided.
-The client application hands over its local data to the CloudBackend service, which in turn will find a suitable place to store it.
+The client application hands over its local data to the CloudBackend SDK, which in turn will find a suitable place to store it.
 With time, the application can grow, step by step, to new areas of the edge as the business and budget expands.
-Configurable subscription policies will determine where in the edge copies of data objects may reside.
+Configurable subscription policies determine where in the edge copies of data objects may reside.
 Managing code or containers at the edge for handling data is a thing of the past.